-Today we are going to chat Quilting Basics for those of you participating in our new block of the month series that may not have a lot of experience quilting.
-The first block in the series posts Friday!
-If you missed it, click here for information regarding how to pick the fabric for your quilt!
+Today we are going to chat Quilting Basics for beginners.
+I hope you find this helpful, especially if you’re participating in our new block of the month series and may not have a lot of experience quilting.

 Hey there!
 I know that many of you are anxious to get started on our new Block of the Month series.
 I have just ONE more “introductory” post to cover then our first block will be posted this Friday!
 YAAY we can then call it FriYAY :)